Put your own oxygen mask on first is sound advice, especially as we continue to live through extraordinarily pressurised times.

 Ditching the comfort of the office or your home is a super way to improve mental and physical health.
 Spending time in an area with green space, such as your garden or a park, is associated with greater life satisfaction and less mental distress, and research even suggests even just looking at pictures of nature sparks positive activity in the brain.
-Check out these sneaky tips on getting outside more and these 10 fun ways to getting outdoors for a dose of Vitamin N (Nature) are worth looking at too.
+Check out these sneaky tips on getting outside more and these 10 fun ways to getting outdoors for a dose of Vitamin N (Nature).

 It costs nothing to be nice, and being kind and helping others can actually help boost our mental health.
 Whether it’s a few kind words, sending a note to a friend, mentoring a colleague, or volunteering for a charity, altruism can also positively affect self-confidence, self-esteem, and general wellbeing.

-Our tools and tips about mentoring are worth reading and if you’re serious about helping others develop in the professional world of sustainability then check out our project, Sustainability Mentors, where you can pay forward your expertise and knowledge knowing it’s going to improve our world.
+Our tools and tips about mentoring are worth reading if you’re serious about helping others develop in the professional world of sustainability.

 Simply giving thanks can also make you a more positive person and taking the time to actually stop and thank people and, importantly, thank yourself is a great self-care tactic.
 Take a look through our suggestions on how to start and spread the gratitude – not just for others but for yourself as well.